heqin-zhu/PL0-parser/README.md

 ```

 # Instruction generation
-We designed several instruction that this compiler generates for the target machine.
+We designed several instructions that can be generated for the target machine.
 To simplify this problem, we will emulate this virtual machine and execute instructions in python.
 ## register
 This machine has three registers: